sbgraves237/Ecdat/cran-comments.md

 * rhub and Winbuilder could not find URLs that I found manually and about which other versions did not complain.
   Winbuilder (current) issued 'Warning: <table> attribute "width" not allowed for HTML5'.
 I asked about this on r-pkg-devel and was told it was a known problem, and I should not worry about it.

+* The CRAN check on "r-oldrel-macos-arm64" complained, "checking installed package size ...
+NOTE:  installed size is 5.3Mb; sub-directories of 1Mb or more: data 4.7Mb".
+I manually read and resaved with different compression options all *.rda files.
+The "Info" on that data directory now says it is 2,730,913 bytes (3 MB on disk)".
+I hope this will continue to be accepted.

 ##2020-11-02
 * fixed the URL with blanks replaced by "\%20" and checked:  This worked.